 Then let your will attend on their accords.

-Their Dromio enters, whimpering about being beaten and accused of stealing 1000 marks by a "horn-mad" Antipholus (II.i.57).
+Their Dromio enters, whimpering about being beaten and accused of stealing 1000 marks by a "horn-mad" Antipholus (II.i.57) -- "I mean not cuckold-mad -- / But sure he is stark mad" (II.i.58-59).
 Adriana is angered by Dromio's reports of Antipholus apparently playing dumb about his domestic life.
 She delivers a diatribe blaming him for any faults she may have and for her signs of aging: